 The EPC register

 The EPC register is an online index for homeowners to gauge what the average monthly energy bills at a certain property would be.
 Since a house’s EPC rating will weigh into their house-buying decision, it’s worth improving your EPC wherever possible.
-You can find your current EPC rating here:
+You can find your current rating by searching EPC certificates by postcode.

 You must provide a valid EPC in order to sell or rent your home (an EPC is valid for 10 years).
 The only exception to this is listed buildings; as they’re unable to implement certain improvements, they don’t have to meet this rule.